HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 The `inherit` keyword has been particularly useful for resetting the gory default link colors to the parent's text color, when we intend to use something other than color as an affordance for links.
 It is therefore no surprise that `color` is the most common property that `inherit` is used on.
 Nearly one third of all `inherit` usage is found on the `color` property.
 75% of pages use `color: inherit` at least once.

-While a property's *initial value* is a concept that [has existed since CSS 1](https://www.w3.org/TR/CSS1/#cascading-order), it only got its own dedicated keyword, `initial`, to explicitly refer to it [17 years later](https://www.w3.org/TR/2013/WD-css3-cascade-20130103/#initial-keyword), and it took another two years for said keyword to gain [universal browser support](https://caniuse.com/css-initial-value) in 2015.
+While a property's *initial value* is a concept that [has existed since CSS 1](https://www.w3.org/TR/CSS1/#cascading-order), it only got its own dedicated keyword, `initial`, to explicitly refer to it [17 years later](https://www.w3.org/TR/2013/WD-css3-cascade-20130103/#initial-keyword), and it took another two years for that keyword to gain [universal browser support](https://caniuse.com/css-initial-value) in 2015.
 It is therefore no surprise that it is used far less than `inherit`.
 While the old inherit is found on 85% of pages, `initial` appears in 51% of them.
 Furthermore, there is a lot of confusion about what `initial` actually does, since `display` tops the list of properties most commonly used with `initial`, with `display: initial` appearing in 10% of pages.
-Presumably, the developers thought that this resets `display` to its value from the [user agent stylesheet](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade#User-agent_stylesheets) value and were using it to toggle `display: none` on and off.
+Presumably, the developers thought that this resets `display` to its value from the [user agent style sheet](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade#User-agent_style sheets) value and were using it to toggle `display: none` on and off.
 However, [the initial value of `display` is `inline`](https://drafts.csswg.org/css-display/#the-display-properties), so `display: initial` is just another way to write `display: inline` and has no context-dependent magical properties.

 Instead, `display: revert` would have actually done what these developers likely expected and would have reset `display` to the UA value for the given element.
 However, `revert` is much newer: it was defined [in 2015](https://www.w3.org/TR/2015/WD-css-cascade-4-20150908/#valdef-all-revert) and [only gained universal browser support this year](https://caniuse.com/css-revert-value), which explains its underuse: it only appears in 0.14% of pages and half of its usage is `line-height: revert;`, found in [recent versions of WordPress' TwentyTwenty theme](https://github.com/WordPress/WordPress/commit/303180b392c530b8e2c8b3c27532d591b915caeb).

 The last global keyword, `unset`, is essentially a hybrid of `initial` and `inherit`.
 On inherited properties it becomes `inherit` and on the rest it becomes `initial`, essentially resetting the property across all cascade origins.
 Similarly, to `initial`, it was [defined in 2013](https://www.w3.org/TR/2013/WD-css-cascade-3-20130730/#inherit-initial) and gained [full browser support in 2015](https://caniuse.com/css-unset-value).
 Despite `unset`'s higher utility, it is used in only 43% of pages, whereas `initial` is used in 51% of pages.
 Furthermore, besides `max-width` and `min-width`, in every other property `initial` usage outweighs `unset` usage.

 {{ figure_markup(
   image="keyword-totals.png",
   caption="Adoption of global keywords as a percent of pages.", description="Bar chart showing the adoption of global keywords as a percent of pages.
 Mobile pages tend to have a higher adoption rate.
-The inherit keyword is used on 85% of mobile pages, initial on 51%, unset on 43%, and revert on approximately 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1246886332&format=interactive", sheets_gid="437371205", sql_file="keyword_totals.sql"
+The `inherit` keyword is used on 85% of mobile pages, `initial` on 51%, `unset` on 43%, and `revert` on approximately 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1246886332&format=interactive", sheets_gid="437371205", sql_file="keyword_totals.sql"
 ) }}

 The `all` property was [introduced in 2013](https://www.w3.org/TR/2013/WD-css3-cascade-20130103/#all-shorthand) and gained [near-universal support in 2016 (except Edge) and universal support earlier this year](https://caniuse.com/css-all).
 It is a shorthand of nearly every property in CSS (except custom properties, `direction`, and `unicode-bidi`), and only accepts the four global keywords as values.
 It was envisioned as a one liner CSS reset, either as `all: unset` or `all: revert`, depending on what kind of reset we wanted.
 However, adoption is still very low: we only found `all` on 477 pages (0.01% of all pages), and only used with the `revert` keyword.

+{# TODO authors—what are the four global keywords and should we link them here?
+The spec only lists `initial`, `inherit` and `unset` but then you talk about `revert` so is that the missing 4th one?
+Should we explain this discrepency? #}

 ## Color